 It can be difficult to pull the trigger on buying a 100% memory foam mattress for those who are used to innerspring mattresses.
-Amerisleep’s Liberty stacks layers of different memory foam types for a more comfortable feel, especially for those who sleep on their sides.
-However, it’s a versatile mattress – because of those layers, you get the support you need and the comfort you crave.
-Regardless of whether you sleep on your back, stomach, side, or some other position not yet labeled, it’s a medium level of comfort, so great for all.
+Amerisleep’s Liberty stacks layers of varied memory foam for a more comfortable feel, especially for those who sleep on their sides.
+This is an extremely versatile mattress: because of the layers, you get the support you need and the comfort you crave.
+Regardless of whether you sleep on your back, stomach or side, it’s a medium level of comfort which should suit the sleep preferences of many.

-As with almost any memory foam mattress, you can slide this into any platform bed.
+As with almost any memory foam mattress, you can slide this onto any platform bed.
 Use slats to help promote air flow, which keeps the mattress from retaining too much heat.
-Thankfully, there is a gel-infused memory foam layer that helps keep you cool, though.
-The 12-inch height of this bed gives you that luxurious plush feel that’s so common in hotel rooms.
+Thankfully, there’s a gel-infused memory foam layer that helps keep you cool.
+The 12-inch height of this bed also gives you that luxurious plush feel.

 - Relieves pressure points